 Your business can establish its own designated endowed fund, endowed donor advised fund, and non-endowed donor advised fund.
 Corporate Donor Advised Funds make community giving simpler, no matter the size of your business.
 Your organization will recommend grants that the Community Foundation staff will administer on your behalf.

-For those who have already established a private foundation, we offer services to help you manage the administrative challenges.
-Whether you are considering a private foundation, or have already established one, let the Community Foundation be your partner in philanthropy.
+For those who have already established a private foundation, we also offer services to help manage administrative challenges.
+Whether you are considering starting a private foundation, or have already established one, let the Community Foundation be your partner in philanthropy.

 Community Foundation vs. Private Foundation

 Establishing a charitable fund at the Community Foundation of Johnson County has numerous advantages over establishing a private foundation.
 Benefits of working with us include lower administrative costs, established tax-exempt status, additional tax benefits, professional investment management, no minimum annual distribution, and access to our staff of experts in philanthropy.
 When working with the Community Foundation, your clients have the option to choose their own investment managers or choose from our investment portfolios.